-- The institution can be academic (a university) or non-academic (e.g., an NGO, a government department).
+The institution may be academic (a university) or non-academic (e.g., an NGO, a government department).

-- The letter of affiliation must indicate the institution’s interest in your research and how the institution is going to assist you (e.g. by providing an office, allowing access to the library or to previous research, introducing you to researchers in the same or similar fields, or providing you with scientific guidance, etc.).
+The letter of affiliation must indicate the institution’s interest in your research and how the institution will assist you (e.g. by providing an office, allowing access to the library or to previous research, introducing you to researchers in the same or similar fields, or providing scientific guidance, etc.).

-Must be on official university letterhead, signed by your research supervisor, and contain the following items:
+The letter must be on official university letterhead, signed by your research supervisor, and include the following items: